 It was this version of the Chianina that American troops discovered in Italy during World War II.
 Servicemen from cattle-raising states recognized the potential of these huge beef machines, but for several decades nothing happened.
 Italian cattle were plagued with foot-and-mouth disease, so the USDA, not surprisingly, wanted nothing to do with importing them.

-The Chianina’s primary use in America is to create large, lean crossbreeds for beef, but purebreds are still sometimes used as draft oxen, particularly in the New England area.
+The Chianina’s primary use in America is to create large, lean crossbreeds for beef.
+A few purebreds are still sometimes used as draft oxen, particularly in the New England area.

 Unfortunately, the Chi has earned a reputation for poor temperament in its adopted country.
 “Crazy” is a word frequently used to describe its rather unstable personality.
 Individual temperaments run the gamut from nervous to aggressive, and crossbreeding doesn’t always improve the situation.

-A few dedicated breeders have gone to great pains to breed docile temperaments into their cattle.
+A few dedicated seedstock producers have gone to great pains to breed docile temperaments into their cattle.
 Prospective Chianina owners would do well to seek out one of these breeders.
 However, the Chi is a breed best left to experienced cattle owners.

 The Chianina is a fairly disease-resistant breed with few genetic defects.
 Even though its coat is white, pigmented skin protects it from sunburn and pinkeye.